Table of Contents

 Loading into Elastic or OpenSearch

-• Download the Enron email data set.
+1. Download and extract the Enron email dataset.

 PUT /email